golddragon007/cloud9/README.md

 ./cloud9.sh -m
 ```

-In case you are developer who wants to use the new toolkit to create or download an existing SUBSITE
+In case you are developer who wants to use the new TOOLKIT to create or download an existing subsite
 then you need this option which will install Apache, PHP composer, MySQL, Xdebug, Selenium, Docker, Drone, Git and some other stuff:
 ```
-./cloud9.sh -s
+./cloud9.sh -t
 ```

 In case you are a developer who only needs a basic LAMP stack